The 20 Best D-Minus Hemolytic Uremic Syndrome Doctors Near Me in Baltimore, MD

 English

 Dr. Rebecca Ruebner is an Associate Professor of Pediatrics at the Johns Hopkins University School of Medicine.
 She provides care for children with kidney problems of any type including hypertension, hematuria, proteinuria, kidney stones, chronic kidney disease, dialysis, and kidney transplant.
 She is the medical director of pediatric dialysis.
 Dr. Ruebner received her undergraduate and medical degrees from the University of Pennsylvania.
 She completed her residency at Boston Children’s Hospital where she also served as chief pediatric resident.
 She completed her fellowship in pediatric nephrology at the Children’s Hospital of Philadelphia.
 During her fellowship, she received a Master's Degree in Clinical Epidemiology from the University of Pennsylvania.
 Dr. Ruebner became a faculty member at the Children's Hospital of Philadelphia in 2012 before joining the Johns Hopkins faculty in 2016.
 Dr. Ruebner's clinical research is focused on clinical care and outcomes of children with chronic kidney disease and end-stage kidney disease.
 Dr. Ruebner is rated as an Experienced provider by MediFind in the treatment of D-Minus Hemolytic Uremic Syndrome.
-Her top areas of expertise are End-Stage Renal Disease (ESRD), Chronic Kidney Disease, Hemolytic-Uremic Syndrome, D-Plus Hemolytic Uremic Syndrome, and Kidney Transplant.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses End-Stage Renal Disease (ESRD), Chronic Kidney Disease, D-Plus Hemolytic Uremic Syndrome, D-Minus Hemolytic Uremic Syndrome, and Kidney Transplant.
+Dr. Ruebner is board certified in American Board Of Pediatrics.

 Advanced in D-Minus Hemolytic Uremic Syndrome